 4. What is the Best Health Insurance for Freelancers in Germany?

-This depends on individual health requirements as well as your monthly budget.
+This depends on individual health requirements as well as your monthly budget and eligibility.

 Freelancers with a high income, in a younger age group and sound health, may benefit more from private health insurance.